Netanyahu is first Israeli prime minister to visit Australia

 Share via Email

-SYDNEY, Australia — Benjamin Netanyahu arrived in Sydney on Wednesday on the first visit to Australia by a serving Israeli prime minister.
+CANBERRA, Australia — Israeli Prime Minister Benjamin Netanyahu praised Australia on Wednesday for being "courageously willing to puncture U.N. hypocrisy" on anti-Israel resolutions.

-Netanyahu will start his four-day visit with talks with his Australian counterpart Malcolm Turnbull at his official Sydney address.

-Turnbull wrote an opinion piece in Wednesday's The Australian newspaper that backed Netanyahu's criticism in 2015 that the United Nations General Assembly had adopted 20 resolutions critical of Israel in the preceding year and only one in response to the Syrian war.
+Prime Minister Malcolm Turnbull marked the first visit to Australia by a serving Israeli leader by writing an opinion piece in Wednesday's The Australian newspaper that backed Netanyahu's criticism in 2015 that the United Nations General Assembly had adopted 20 resolutions critical of Israel in the preceding year and only one in response to the Syrian war.

 "My government will not support one-sided resolutions criticizing Israel of the kind recently adopted by the U.N.
-Security Council and we deplore the boycott campaigns designed to delegitimize the Jewish state," Turnbull wrote.
+Security Council and we deplore the boycott campaigns designed to delegitimize the Jewish state," Turnbull wrote, referring to the Dec.
+23 resolution condemning Israeli settlements in the West Bank and east Jerusalem as a "flagrant violation" of international law.

-High on the list of discussion topics is likely to be whether Israel remains committed to a two-state solution to resolve the Palestinian conflict and whether Netanyahu will heed President Donald Trump's call to "pull back" on settlement expansion in the occupied West Bank.
+The United States abstained from that vote and Australia, while not a member of the security council, was one of the few countries to publicly support Israel's position.

+Netanyahu said he was delighted to read the article at the start of his four-day Australian visit.

+Netanyahu dismissed calls from critics of Israeli West bank settlements, including former Australian Prime Ministers Kevin Rudd and Bob Hawke, for Australia to formally recognize Palestine as a state.

+"I ask both former prime ministers to ask a simple question: What kind of state will it be that they are advocating?
+A state that calls for Israel's destruction?
+A state whose territory will be used immediately for radical Islam?"
+Netanyahu said.

-Netanyahu and Turnbull will sign agreements on technology and air services as well as discuss expanding co-operation in areas including cyber-security, innovation and science.
+Netanyahu and Turnbull signed agreements on technology and air services as well as discussed expanding co-operation in areas, including cyber-security, innovation and science.